diginov/craft-sentry-logger/README.md

 ### `release`

-This optional parameter is a string that contain the version of your code that is deployed to an environment.
+This parameter is a string that contain the version of your code that is deployed to an environment.
 See more information about [releases](https://docs.sentry.io/platforms/php/configuration/releases/) in Sentry documentation.

 ### `levels`

 This parameter is an array of log level names that this log target is interested in.
-Valid level names include `error` and `warning`.
-We have intentionally disabled reporting `info` log level to Sentry because Craft generates too many messages with this level.
+Defaults to `error` and `warning`.
+We have intentionally disabled reporting `info` log level to Sentry because Craft generates a lot of messages for this log level.

+### `categories`

+This parameter is an array of message categories that this log target is interested in.
+Defaults to empty, meaning all categories.
+You can use an asterisk at the end of a category so that the category may be used to match those categories sharing the same common prefix.
+For example, `yii\db*` will match categories starting with `yii\db\`, such as `yii\db\Connection`.

+### `except`

+This parameter is an array of message categories that this log target is NOT interested in.
+Defaults to empty, meaning no uninteresting messages.
+If this property is not empty, then any category listed here will be excluded from `categories` parameter.
+You can use an asterisk at the end of a category so that the category can be used to match those categories sharing the same common prefix.
+For example, `yii\db*` will match categories starting with `yii\db\`, such as `yii\db\Connection`.

 ### `exceptCodes`

-This parameter is an array of HTTP status codes that this log target is not interested in.
-For example `403` for the forbidden or `404` for the not found status codes.
+This parameter is an array of HTTP status codes that this log target is NOT interested in.
+Defaults to empty, meaning no uninteresting HTTP status codes.
+This is a shortcut for the `except` parameter to make it easier.
+For example `403` for the forbidden or `404` for the not found HTTP status.

 ## Credits